-4. incurred in the What is the total amount of Pamela Singletary's depast, and medical expenses to be incurred in the fu
+4. What is the total amount of Pamela Singletary's damages for medical expenses incurred in the past, and medical expenses to be incurred in the future?

 a.
 In the past? \$ 37,502

 b.
 In the future? \$ 8,533

-5. work time in th What is the total amount of Pamela Singletary's does not past and loss of earning capacity in the future? lamages for lost earnings and
+5. work time in th nat is the total amount of Pamela Singletary's of ast and loss of earning capacity in the future? lamages for lost earnings and

 a.
 In the past? \$

 b.
 In the future? \$

-disease or ph What is the total amount of Pamela Singletary's dasical impairment, disfigurement, mental anguish, including a latent disease or enjoyment of life sustained in the past and to be so convenience, aggravation of a physical defect, and loss of
+disease or ph sica iysi nat is the total amount of Pamela Singletary's da il impairment, disfigurement, mental anguish, inc cal defect or activation of a latent disease or njoyment of life sustained in the past and to be s convenience, aggravation of a physical defect, and loss of

 a.
 In the past? \$ 2,700

 b.
 In the future? \$ 1,500

-7. wife's services wife's injuries.
-What are the amount of damages sustained by Has, comfort, society and attentions in the past and i
+7. wife's services wife's injuries. nat are the amount of damages sustained by Ha omfort, society and attentions in the past and i

 a.
-In the past? \$ Ô
+In the past? \$

 b.
 In the future? \$

-SO SA Y WE ALL, this 17 day of February, 2023.
+SO SA ΥV VE ALL, this 17 day of February, 2023.